Soundarya-55/Kubernetes-End-to-End-project-using-EKS/README.md

 # Understanding Kubernetes Fundamental
   -EKS vs Kubernetes

-  ##Setting up your AWS Environment for EKS
+# Setting up your AWS Environment for EKS
   -Creating an AWS Account and Setting up IAM Users -Configuring the AWS CLI and kubectl
   -Preparing Networking and Security Groups for EKS

-3.Launching your First EKS Cluster
+# Launching your First EKS Cluster
   -Using the EKS Console for Cluster Creation -Launching an EKS Cluster via AWS CLI -Authenticating with the EKS Cluster

-4.Deploying Applications on EKS
+# Deploying Applications on EKS
   -Containerizing Applications with Docker
   -Writing Kubernetes Deployment YAMLs
   -Deploying Applications to EKS: Step-by-step Guide